shader-slang/slang/docs/proposals/legacy/003-error-handling.md

 In the absence of language support, developers typically signal and propagate errors using *error codes*.
 The COM `HRESULT` type is a notable example of a well-defined system for using error codes in C/C++ and other languages.
 Error codes have the benefit of being easy to implement, and relatively light-weight.
 The main drawback of error codes is that developers often forget to check and/or propagate them, and when they do remember to do so it adds a lot of boilerplate.
-Additonally, reserving the return value of every function for returning an error code makes code more complex because the *actual* return value must be passed via a function parameter.
+Additionally, reserving the return value of every function for returning an error code makes code more complex because the *actual* return value must be passed via a function parameter.

 C++ uses *exceptions* for errors in various categories, including unpredictable but recoverable failures.
-Propagation of errors up the call stack is entirely automatic, with unwinding of call frames and destruction of their local state occuring as part of the search for a handler.
+Propagation of errors up the call stack is entirely automatic, with unwinding of call frames and destruction of their local state occurring as part of the search for a handler.
 Neither functions that may throw nor call sites to such functions are syntactically marked.
 Exceptions in C++ have often been implemented in ways that add overhead and require complicated support in platform ABIs and intermediate languages to support.